LordDarkHelmet/DynamicScripts/README.md

  * Download and run the executables
  * Download the Bootstrap
  * Download the Blockchain
+ * Auto optimizes for your CPU: AVX2, AVX512F, and more
  * and more...

- You can also setup dynodes with one line.
+ You can also setup Dynodes with one line.
 Use the -h command to see the full list of capabilietes and options, Examples are provided.

  <code>wget -N https://github.com/LordDarkHelmet/DynamicScripts/releases/download/v1.0.0/dynSimpleSetup.sh && sudo sh dynSimpleSetup.sh -h</code>